Feelix17/ROB-KukuaParser/README.md

 # ROB-KukuaParser
-Data and SC for the KUKA parser in robotik
+Data and SC for the KUKA parser in robotik.

 Aufgeteilt in Reader (Felix) und Writer (Flo).